Probabilistic Analysis of Event-Mode Experimental Data: Introduction

 where $\kappa$ is the inverse correlation length: $\kappa=1/r$ and $r$ is the correlation length in the material being studied.
 Often, a Cauchy distribution is given as a function of $\gamma$ where $\gamma \equiv \kappa$.
 It is worth noting that the full-width-half-maximum of the Cauchy distribution is equal to $2\kappa$. $A$ is the amplitude of the scattering, and is related to the contrast terms or spin density if the measurement is calibrated in absolute units.
 This is typical of simple critical phenomena in small angle scattering measurements.
 The $Q^2$ term is common, as are indeed higher powers of $Q$ for fractal surfaces, even $Q^4$ scattering from smooth surfaces and $Q^6$ from smooth surfaces with significant convolution (a large difference between the mean and gaussian curvatures).
 All of these are examples of power law behaviour, which is one of several \emph{long tailed} distributions.
 These are widespread in measurements using techniques such as neutron scattering, x-ray scattering, and muon spin relaxation.

-What is happening in least squares fitting is that we are assuming the values of $A$ and $\kappa$ are held at fixed values, and calculating the resulting probability of obtaining a neutron in each bin at $Q_i$ for a given $\kappa$, that is $A \times p(Q_i|\kappa)$.
-Furthermore, the experimental uncertainties on the $Q$ values are, in this step at least, assumed to be zero.
+In least squares fitting, we begin by assuming the values of $A$ and $\kappa$ are held at fixed values, and calculate the resulting probability of obtaining a neutron in each bin at $Q_i$ for a given $\kappa$, that is $A \times p(Q_i|\kappa)$.
+The experimental uncertainties on the $Q$ values are, in this step at least, assumed to be zero.
 The resulting probability is compared to a measurement of the probability density, $y_i$, in the form of a count of the number of neutrons in any individual histogram bin $i$.
 We then calculate the distance between the model and each data point, $y_i - p(Q_i|\kappa)$.
-This may be positive or negative depending on noise and whether the count is above or below the probability function, so we then work with the square of the distance.
-If we were to find a value of $\kappa$ that put this square distance to a minimum, then we find the \emph{least squares estimate} for the parameter $\kappa$.
+This may be positive or negative depending on noise and whether the count is above or below the probability function, so we instead work with the square of the distance.
+If we were to find a value of $\kappa$ that corresponds to a minimum in the square distance summed over all measurement points, then we find the \emph{least squares estimate} for the parameter $\kappa$.

 It is rather trivial to conclude that the size of the histogram bin, $\Delta x$, has some bearing on the determined value of $\kappa$.
 If there was only one bin, we would know nothing about $\kappa$ and maybe determine $A$.
 As the number of bins increases, we would expect initially to get an improving determination of $\kappa$.
 As this process continues, eventually the bin width would become so small that many of the bins have no counts at all.
-Since the statistical error on each point is governed by Poisson counting statistics, i.e. for a number of counts in each bin $N_i$, the expected standard deviation of the counts in each bin is $\sqrt{N_i}$, then for small $N_i$ the statistical noise increases.
+Since the statistical error on each point is governed by Poisson counting statistics, i.e. for a number of counts in each bin $N_i$, the expected standard deviation of the counts in each bin is $\sqrt{N_i}$, then for small $N_i$ the statistical noise in each bin increases.
 The optimum number of bins $n_b$ is then clearly at some yet to be determined ``medium value'' in the range $2\ll n_b \ll \infty$.

 There are several studies that have attempted to optimise the histogram bin width, $\Delta x$.
 One of the most well known is the Freedman-Diaconis method \cite{FREEDMAN-DIACONIS}.
 The optimum bin width is given by